-----

 is leeward boat and has right-of-way under Rule 11 because she and Organ

-abeam from the aftermost point of the other boat's hull and equipment
+line abeam from the aftermost point of the other boat's hull and

-normal position.
+equipment in normal position.
 The other boat is clear ahead.
-They overlap when

-is clear astern or when a boat between them overlaps both.
-These terms
+they also overlap when a boat between them overlaps

 Note